×

 • Punjabi is spoken as a national language in: India, Pakistan.

 You will also get to know the continents where Dutch and Punjabi speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Punjabi language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Punjabi language is 23.
 Find all the information about these languages on Dutch and Punjabi.

 Dutch and Punjabi Language History